P-p-H-d/mlib/README.md

 See example of ILIST\_DEF.

 #### ILIST\_DEF(name, type[, oplist])
+#### ILIST\_DEF\_AS(name, name\_t, name\_it\_t, type[, oplist])

 Define the intrusive doubly-linked list and define the associated methods to handle it as "static inline" functions.

 'name' shall be a C identifier that will be used to identify the list.
-It will be used to create all the types and functions to handle the container.
+It will be used to create all the types (including the iterator) and functions to handle the container.
-It shall be done once per type and per compilation unit.
+This definition shall be done once per name and per compilation unit.

+The oplist shall have at least the following operators (CLEAR), otherwise it won't generate compilable code.

 An object is expected to be part of only one list of a kind in the entire program at a time.
 An intrusive list enables to move from an object to the next object without needing to go through the entire list, or to remove an object from a list in O(1).
 It may, or may not, be better than standard list.
 It depends on the context.

-If there is no given oplist, the methods for a basic C types are used, or if there is a globally registered oplist, it is used.
-The created methods will use the operators to init, set and clear the contained object.

 The given interface won't allocate anything to handle the objects as all allocations and initialization are let to the user.
 However the objects within the list can be automatically be cleared (by calling the CLEAR method to destruct the object) on list destruction.
-The memory allocation, performed by the called, can also be reclaimed by defining a DEL operator to free the used memory in the object oplist.
+Then the memory allocation, performed by the user program, can also be reclaimed by defining a DEL operator to free the used memory in the object oplist.
 If there is no DEL operator, it is up to the user to free the used memory.

+The list iterates from back to front.

+ILIST\_DEF\_AS is the same as ILIST\_DEF except the name of the types name\_t, name\_it\_t are provided.

 Example: